-- 1) New Foothills development adjoining, federal and other public lands held for preservation should provide a buffer to protect wildlife habitat, recreation, watershed and other natural resources, and minimize - shed and other natural resources, and minimize adverse impacts on such lands and waterbodies.

-Creation of such buffers on already developed property should be encouraged. - Points of access to public lands should be served by public roads, or primary or secondary trails routed around or between developments. - Public open space and public parks shall be linked by a path/trail system composed of on-street paths, secondary trails and primary trails.
+- New Foothills development adjoining, federal and other public lands held for preservation should provide a buffer to protect wildlife habitat, recreation, watershed and other natural resources, and minimize adverse impacts on such lands and waterbodies.
+Creation of such buffers on already developed property should be encouraged. - Points of access to public lands should be served by public roads, or primary or secondary trails routed around or between developments. - 3) Public open space and public parks shall be linked by a path/trail system composed of on-street paths, secondary trails and primary trails.
 They will be managed for multiple use. - 4) Areas of private lands within developments designated as common open space will be managed in accordance with a plan prepared and approved in the PUD process. - 5) State Endowment lands shall be regarded the same as private lands under policies of this plan.